AXIHIXA/Memo/notes/cpp/cpp_primer_notes.md

 #### [`dynamic_cast`](https://en.cppreference.com/w/cpp/language/dynamic_cast)

 - `dynamic_cast<T>(expr)`
+    - Safely converts pointers and references to classes up, down, and sideways along the inheritance hierarchy.
     - `dynamic_cast`s are usually expensive, might involve multiple `std::strcmp`s along the inheritance hierarchy.
-    - Supports _Runtime Type Identification_，RTTI
+    - Supports _Runtime Type Identification (RTTI)_

 If the cast is successful, `dynamic_cast` returns a value of type `T`.
 If the cast fails and `T` is a pointer type, it returns a null pointer of that type.